 3 Augmenting double entry accounting 1.
 Appointment of internal auditor.
-24 months Yes To be accomplished 4 Urban Planning and City Development Plans 1.
+24 months Ye 4 Urban Planning and City Development Plans 1.
 Make a State Level policy for implementing the parameters given in the National Mission for Sustainable Habitat.
-24 months Yes To be accomplished 5 Devolution of funds and functions 1.
-Implementation of SFC recommendations within timeline.
-24 months Yes To be accomplished 6 Review of Building by-laws State to formulate a policy and action plan for having a solar roof top in all buildings having an area greater than 500 square meters and all public buildings.
+24 months 5 Devolution of funds and functions Implementation of SFC recommendations within timeline.
+24 months Ye 6 Review of Building by-laws State to formulate a policy and action plan for having a solar roof top in all buildings having an area greater than 500 square meters and all public buildings.
 State to formulate a policy and action plan for having Rainwater harvesting structures in all commercial, public buildings and new buildings on plots of 300 sq. meters and above.
-24 months 24 months Yes Yes To be accomplished To be accomplished.
-7 Set-up financial intermediary at state level 1.
+24 months 24 months 7 Set-up financial intermediary at state level 1.
 Establish and operationalize financial intermediary- pool finance, access external funds, float municipal bonds.
-24 months Yes To be accomplished.
+24 months